jumpanda/valuedefi_farm-wbnb/README.md

 - evaluate all sections

 ## Notes
-- Ignores transfers and only considers minting/destroying LP-tokens
 - Uses last known "good" liquidity change as LP-token -> $FARM rate
 - Only takes tx pre exploit into account